 Antelope Coal Mine

-Antelope Coal Mine is a coal mine in Wyoming, United States.
+Antelope Coal Mine is a coal mine in the Powder River Basin of Wyoming, United States.

 - 1 Location

 - 3 News and Controversies

 - 3.1 Sale to Navajo Transitional Energy Company

 - 3.4 Cloud Peak Energy to ship more Powder River Basin coal to Asia